 AAAS encourages its sections and Council to consider diversity among those nominated and selected as Fellows, in keeping with the association’s commitment to diversity, equity and inclusion.

 # # #

 AAPT is an international organization for physics educators, physicists, and industrial scientists—with members worldwide.
 Dedicated to enhancing the understanding and appreciation of physics through teaching, AAPT provides awards, publications, and programs that encourage practical application of physics principles, support continuing professional development, and reward excellence in physics education.
 AAPT was founded in 1930 and is headquartered in the American Center for Physics in College Park, Maryland.

 * * *

-The American Association for the Advancement of Science (AAAS) is the world’s largest general scientific society and publisher of the journal Science (www.sciencemag.org) as well as Science Translational Medicine, Science Signaling, a digital, open-access journal, Science Advances, Science Immunology, and Science Robotics.
-AAAS was founded in 1848 and includes nearly 250 affiliated societies and academies of science, serving 10 million individuals.
+The American Association for the Advancement of Science (AAAS) is the world’s largest general scientific society and publisher of the journal Science, as well as Science Translational Medicine; Science Signaling; a digital, open-access journal, Science Advances; Science Immunology; and Science Robotics.
+AAAS was founded in 1848 and includes more than 250 affiliated societies and academies of science, serving 10 million individuals.
 Science has the largest paid circulation of any peer-reviewed general science journal in the world.
-The non-profit AAAS (www.aaas.org) is open to all and fulfills its mission to “advance science and serve society” through initiatives in science policy, international programs, science education, public engagement, and more.
-For the latest research news, log onto EurekAlert! (www.eurekalert.org), the premier science-news Web site, a service of AAAS.
-See www.aaas.org.
+The nonprofit AAAS is open to all and fulfills its mission to “advance science and serve society” through initiatives in science policy, international programs, science education, public engagement, and more.
+For additional information about AAAS, see www.aaas.org.